 Ready with a perfect content copy?
 Excellent!
 Now, your entire focus should be on typography, as it has a huge impact on conversions.
-If the letters are too close together, the typeface size too small, or the spacing between words not optimal, then the conversion rates will automatically drop.
+If the letters are too close together, the typeface size is too small, or the spacing between words not optimal, then the conversion rates will automatically drop.

-One of the most effective strategies to make content easy to read is to establish information hierarchy by using fewer fonts.
+One of the most effective strategies to make content easy to read is to establish an information hierarchy by using fewer fonts.
 See Piktochart’s landing page to understand this better.
 The font hierarchy guides the user further down the page.
 There is no cognitive effort whatsoever put in by the user.

 3. Color Theory

 Having said that, you should also know that there isn’t any ONE best color that will bring your maximum conversions.
 For instance, for a CTA, you may feel ‘orange is rather a loud and boastful color’ but it can be offset if it is put against a contrasting background.
 This is known as the Isolation Effect or the Von Restorff effect.
 According to this color theory, anything that stands out will get maximum attention and be remembered.
 Here’s how Eben Pagan uses the color theory on his landing page.
 See the difference?

 Again, you may think blue is rather dull and boring but it is one of the most preferred colors by people worldwide.
 Here’s how PayPal uses it on their website against a contrasting, white background.
 The color theme is in sync with their brand logo too.